reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 </Sandpack>

-Notice that when the component mounts for the first time, you see three logs:
+Notice that when the Component mounts for the first time, you see three logs:

 1. `✅ Connecting to "general" room at https://localhost:1234...` *(development-only)*
 1. `❌ Disconnected from "general" room at https://localhost:1234.` *(development-only)*
 1. `✅ Connecting to "general" room at https://localhost:1234...`

 The first two logs are development-only.
-In development, React always remounts each component once.
+In development, React always remounts each Component once.

 **React verifies that your Effect can re-synchronize by forcing it to do that immediately in development.** This might remind you of opening a door and closing it an extra time to check if the door lock works.
 React starts and stops your Effect one extra time in development to check [you've implemented its cleanup well.](/learn/synchronizing-with-effects#how-to-handle-the-effect-firing-twice-in-development)